 ‘Waltz for Debby‘ – from “Something for You”, the Bill Evans tribute album.
 A marriage made in heaven.

 ‘Peggy’s Blue Skylight‘, a favorite Mingus tune of mine

 And here’s the best part, the clips:

 Falsa Baiana, 2014.
 I give it a 100.
 It’s perfect entertainment.

 Having a lot of fun with hubby Marc Johson (bass) on Chega de Saudade (2009), a Jobim song to which I once dedicated an entire SoTW

-The lovely ‘Call Me’, which was written by Tony Hatch for Petula Clark and covered by Chris Montez, but has somehow become a bossa nova standard
+A little taste of heaven–the sultry ‘Call Me’, which was written by Tony Hatch for Petula Clark and covered by Chris Montez, but has somehow become a bossa nova standard.

 A playful bossa tune, ‘Doralice’; I don’t know what she’s saying, but I could listen to her talk all day.